Toubic/TheMusicAPI/README.md

 3. Motivate and defend your authentication solution?
 Why did you choose the one you did?
 Pros/Cons.

-Pros:
+* Pros:
-I wanted a simple authentication because I don't feel like it is sensitive data that my API handles.
+I wanted a simple authentication solution because I don't feel like it is sensitive data that my API handles.
 So I let a third-party handle user data and registration of users (Stormpath).
 This because securing user data and handling authentication yourself is a difficult process which takes a lot of time and effort.
-Cons:
+* Cons:
 You have to register users via the Stormpath web page.

 4. Explain how your web hook works.